Lockheed Martin F-35 Lightning II: Maintenance and logistics

-The F-35 is designed to require less maintenance than prior stealth aircraft.
+The F-35 is designed to require less maintenance than earlier stealth aircraft.
 Some 95% of all field-replaceable parts are "one deep"—that is, nothing else needs to be removed to reach the desired part; for instance, the ejection seat can be replaced without removing the canopy.
 The F-35 has a fibermat radar-absorbent material (RAM) baked into the skin, which is more durable, easier to work with, and faster to cure than older RAM coatings; similar coatings are being considered for application on older stealth aircraft such as the F-22.
 Skin corrosion on the F-22 led to the F-35 using a less galvanic corrosion-inducing skin gap filler, fewer gaps in the airframe skin needing filler, and better drainage.
-The flight control system uses electro-hydrostatic actuators rather than traditional hydraulic systems; these controls can be powered by lithium-ion batteries in case of emergency.
+The flight control system uses electro-hydrostatic actuators rather than traditional hydraulic systems; these controls can be powered by lithium-ion batteries in an emergency.
 Commonality between variants led to the USMC's first aircraft maintenance Field Training Detachment, which applied USAF lessons to their F-35 operations.

 The F-35 was initially supported by a computerized maintenance management system named Autonomic Logistics Information System (ALIS).
 In concept, any F-35 can be serviced at any maintenance facility and all parts can be globally tracked and shared as needed.
+In September 2026, a shipment of F-35 components sent from Australia to the United States for repair was diverted to Hong Kong, prompting investigations by U.S. and Australian authorities amid concerns that the components could potentially expose sensitive F-35 technology.
+The Pentagon's F-35 Joint Program Office said it was working with U.S. authorities and industry partners to retrieve the components and investigate the incident.
+Australia said it was assisting the investigation, while its defence minister said the missing components were not believed to be sensitive.
 Due to numerous problems, such as unreliable diagnoses, excessive connectivity requirements, and security vulnerabilities, ALIS is being replaced by the cloud-based Operational Data Integrated Network (ODIN).
 From September 2020, ODIN base kits (OBKs) were running ALIS software, as well as ODIN software, first at Marine Corps Air Station (MCAS) Yuma, Arizona, then at Naval Air Station Lemoore, California, in support of Strike Fighter Squadron (VFA) 125 on 16 July 2021, and then Nellis Air Force Base, Nevada, in support of the 422nd Test and Evaluation Squadron (TES) on 6 August 2021.
 In 2022, over a dozen more OBK sites will replace the ALIS's Standard Operating Unit unclassified (SOU-U) servers.
 OBK performance is double that of ALIS.